AnshitaTripathi/GenAi-Tutor/README.md

 # 🎓 GenAI Tutor

-An AI-powered personalized tutoring platform that adapts to student proficiency levels, generates interactive quizzes, visualizes data structures with real-time animations, and tracks learning progress with detailed analytics.
+An AI-powered personalized tutoring platform that adapts to student proficiency levels, generates interactive quizzes, visualizes data structures with real-time animations and pointer demonstrations, and tracks learning progress with detailed analytics.

 > 🚧 **Active Development** — Built step by step as a learning project.
 Star ⭐ the repo to follow progress!